matthewfeickert/fellowship-project/README.md

 - **June 5th through June 18th**

-  - [ ] Conclude from study of data flow graph frameworks or of probabilistic programming frameworks which framework to pursue.
+  - [x] Conclude from study of data flow graph frameworks or of probabilistic programming frameworks which framework to pursue.
+    - Using `TensorFlow`
   - [ ] Begin implementation of the benchmark models in the selected framework.
   - [ ] Begin to write technical report.